jaivrat/xcs229ii-project/mac_replicate/master/Readme.md

 ### cd to directory where you have run_DRL.py (Make sure you have activated rlproject env above)
 `python run_DRL.py`

+Above runs for abut 1.5 hrs.
+You will see files created in **results** folder

 ### In case you need to delete the created env

 `conda deactivate`